dustinnewman98/MoodOfTheDay/README.md

 ## Adding Our Arrays

-1. You're going to need one file before we start, and that is the (very long) Data.swift file included in this GitHub repo at the top of this page. // NOTE ADD LINK ANYWAYS //
+1. You're going to need one file before we start, and that is the (very long) Data.swift file included in this GitHub repo at the top of this page.
+[Link here](https://raw.githubusercontent.com/dustinnewman98/MoodOfTheDay/master/Data.swift)

    You can either copy-and-paste the file from this repo (which is what I'm going to do so you can see how to create a file and add it to your project), copy-and-paste from this [pastebin](https://pastebin.com/QPP8Dt9H) (https://pastebin.com/QPP8Dt9H), or download the Data.swift file from this repo.